-The Office of Student Activities has implemented various programs to encourage leadership and volunteerism among the student body of WKU.
-Through specific fundraising events like St. Jude's Up 'Til Dawn and Make a Difference Day and ongoing efforts like alternative breaks and the Dynamic Leadership Institute, students are able to give back to their community and experience the benefits of volunteerism first-hand. | Learn More
+Leadership & Volunteerim has implemented various programs to encourage leadership and volunteerism among the student body of WKU.
+Through specific fundraising events like Midnight on the Hill and ongoing efforts like alternative breaks and the Dynamic Leadership Institute, students are able to give back to their community and experience the benefits of volunteerism first-hand. | Learn More

 WKU strives to reduce our impact and assist the surrounding community in sustainability efforts.
 The Office of Sustainability ensures that WKU is an institution that provides innovative solutions to global challenges, prepares students as engaged and responsible citizens, and observes best practices in campus operations and services.

 The WKU Center for Environmental and Workplace Health, in the College of Health and Human Services, worked with the Green River Firefighters Association (GRFA) in northwestern Kentucky to create a model for partnerships with rural firefighters to conduct community-based participatory research.
 Leading this effort has been the team of Environmental and Occupational Health Science (EOHS) faculty from the Department of Public Health that include Co-Directors Drs.
 Gretchen Macy and Edrisa Sanyang and founding Director Dr. Ritchie Taylor, and instructor Jacqueline Basham.